andrewheiss/Dissertation/Pre stuff/Prospectus/Tables/methods.md

                                      surveys about experiences in
                                      authoritarian regimes.

-&nbsp;                       Micro   Interviews and more detailed  Determine the level of
+&nbsp;                       Micro   Interviews and more detailed  (1) Determine the INGO's ideal
-                                     surveys of randomly selected  divergence between the INGO's organizations that work       ideal programming and actual
+                                     surveys of randomly selected  programming and actual
-                                     specifically in Egypt and     programming and correlate that China; annual reports,        divergence with the severity
+                                     organizations that work       programming and correlate that specifically in Egypt and     divergence with the
-                                     statements, press releases,   of the regulatory environment. etc.                          Examine the influence of
+                                     China; annual reports,        preferences of the regime and statements, press releases,   the severity of the regulatory etc.                          environment.
+(2) Examine the
+                                                                   influence of different forms
-                                                                   different types of flexibility
+                                                                   of operational flexibility on
-                                                                   on the menu of programs the
+                                                                   the menu of programs the INGO
-                                                                   INGO offers.
+                                                                   offers.
 -------------------------------------------------------------------------------------------------

 Table: Data and methods for each hypothesis {#tbl:methods}